Couple working on DIY projects in their home to save on renovations

 Keep in mind that some contractors won’t work with salvaged items to avoid a liability risk.
 They might be hesitant to work with materials that they don’t know the history or quality of.
 Check with your contractor to see if this is a viable option.

-Bid on materials
+Bid on Materials

 Another inexpensive remodeling trick is to check out auctions that specialize in home building products and score amazing deals on surplus remodeling materials from brand-name wholesalers and retailers.
 The best part?
 Most auctions sell everything from kitchen sinks and cabinets to trim and molding.
 While you might have to travel a few hours away to find the right auction, it could be worth the savings in the long run!